All our templates are customizable, and can be accepted online.

 Statistical data analysis involves performing various statistical operations on the given data to come up with estimations and later test the evolving hypothesis.

 Whichever measurement techniques you settle on, the marketing research proposal needs to maintain objectivity.
 This section of the proposal lays out the methods used to interpret the data.
 Here, you need to be very specific when highlighting the data analysis techniques to avoid any form of generalization.
+Ensure that you point out the exact techniques you are advocating for.
+And as you discuss your data analysis, take time to find out if a third party can understand your suggestion the exact way you intended it to be.

 If you're talking about descriptive data analysis techniques, try to mention the specific type of analysis the research proposes.

 When it comes to writing a marketing research proposal, you have to get the format pretty right.
-As a freelancer, you wouldn’t want to disappoint your client, and so, you better do it well.
-If you don’t know the right format to use, just check online for some marketing research proposal templates.
+As a freelancer, you wouldn't want to disappoint your client, and so, you better do it well.
+If you don't know the right format to use, just check online for some marketing research proposal templates.
+How professional you appear in the eyes of the client is very important.
+Remember that you may not be the only freelancer who is sending the client a proposal in that regard.

 So, don't get stuck simply because you don't know the right format to use.
 Get help online.

-A big problem of market research is that conventional tools are unable to assess the impact of the marketing investments on the target audience's behavior.
+A big problem of market research is that conventional tools are unable to assess the impact of the marketing investments on the target audience's behaviour.
 This problem is because it's unable to track the steps from when the customer sees the product to when they decide to purchase it.
 Metrics like awareness and attitudes from existing customers.

 Many people think a particular sports car is one of the best, but they won't buy it even if they can afford it.
 The flip side may also apply; they may not think much about a product or advert but still go ahead to make the purchase.
 These differences make market research somewhat unpredictable to the ultimate customer experience.
+You as a freelancer must exhibit the understanding of how the consumer thinks and reacts to different adverts and products.

 Even so, we just have to rely on the research outcomes even if the client feedback is not 100%.
 At least with the little information, we can get an insight into the market.
+The outcomes will give you a more accurate insight needed to penetrate the market for success.